nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/scan.rst

 Directed advertising
 ====================

-To receive directed advertising packets through the scanning module, enable one of the following Kconfig options in Zephyr:
+To receive directed advertising packets through the library, enable one of the following Kconfig options in Zephyr:

 * :kconfig:option:`CONFIG_BT_PRIVACY` - Scan with changing addresses.
 * :kconfig:option:`CONFIG_BT_SCAN_WITH_IDENTITY` - Scan with a local identity address.